mabelzhang/rockisland/RockIsland1/README.md

   you need to manually point the AnyLogic model to the .xlsx file.
   Database -> Create or import a table... -> Import database table(s) ->
   File: RockIsland1 - inputs/OrkneyPostCodesRandomlySelected.xlsx
-  (select 'Update data on the model startup)
+  (select 'Update data on the model startup')

 # Sources